jawwad183/Full-Stack_Web_Development/README.md

 # Full-Stack_Web_Development
 This repository is a full-stack web development project built with React for the frontend and Spring Boot for the backend.
 It covers key techniques such as API integration, database management, and authentication.
-Ideal for learning modern web development practices and building scalable, responsive applications.<br>
+Ideal for learning modern web development practices and building scalable, responsive applications.<br><br>
 🚀 ## __Phase 1: JavaScript Fundamentals & Modern Web Dev__
-🔧 Tasks:<br>
+<br>🔧 Tasks:<br>
 • Learn variables, data types, operators<br>
 • Control structures (if, switch, loops)<br>
 • Functions & scope<br>